 We are Education Workers United Lifting Our Schools, Raising Our Communities

-As the backbone of quality education at Los Angeles Unified School District, we are 30,000 cafeteria workers, custodians, bus drivers, teacher assistants, special education assistants, school supervision aides and others who ensure LAUSD students learn in clean, safe and supportive learning environments.
+We are the backbone of quality education at Los Angeles Unified School District.
+We are 30,000 cafeteria workers, custodians, bus drivers, teacher assistants, special education assistants, school supervision aides and others who ensure LAUSD students learn in clean, safe and supportive learning environments.

 While the District has begun to restore programs and services lost during the recession, we know there is still much we need to get done.
-As front-line school workers, parents and members of the predominantly black and Latino communities we serve.
-That is why we are committed to negotiating a contract that will lift up the quality of education in all our schools and help our communities thrive.
+As front-line school workers, parents and members of the predominantly black and Latino communities we serve, we are committed to bargaining for a contract that will lift up the quality of education in all our schools and help our communities thrive.
 Join our campaign.

 Sign-up to get campaign updates

 The District continues to depend on a largely part-time work force to provide critical support services, including student nutrition, health and safety, and classroom support.
 Additionally, after school programs and parent training, which are proven to increase graduation rates are in dire need of expansion.
 Career ladder opportunities to hire more teachers from our local school communities have not been funded in years.
 And while we’ve worked with the District to lift the wage floor at LAUSD, many of the District’s most experienced, long-time workers still struggle on wages that have not kept up with the rising costs of living.

 We have identified four key areas that will address these problems and will be a focus of our negotiation with LAUSD: